 With the stock trading at a forward price-to-earnings ratio of 24, pretty much in line with the S&P 500, Aon’s Buffett-approved potential might be worth pouncing on.

 How to get your share without Buffett’s riches

 You don’t need Buffett's billions to start building a position in either Kroger or Aon.

 In fact, if you have a particularly small budget, you can use an investing app that allows you to buy “slices” of shares for big-name stocks Buffett is investing in — especially one that comes with no fees or commissions.

 You can even use an app that allows you to invest with just your “spare change," rounding up to the nearest dollar on all your purchases to help you build a diversified portfolio over time.

-With a little help from the right platform, you might be able to use Buffett's great stock ideas to earn some great investment profits.
+With a little help from the best investment apps, you might be able to use Buffett's great stock ideas to earn some great investment profits.

 Meet Your Retirement Goals Effortlessly

 The road to retirement may seem long, but with WiserAdvisor, you can find a trusted partner to guide you every step of the way

 WiserAdvisor matches you with vetted financial advisors that offer personalized advice to help you to make the right choices, invest wisely, and secure the retirement you've always dreamed of.
 Start planning early, and get your retirement mapped out today.